State-of-the-art molecular profiling analyses has shown that Monsanto’s weedkiller Roundup causes liver damage at doses allowed by regulators.

 NAFLD can progress to the more serious condition of non-alcoholic steatohepatitis (NASH), which causes liver swelling to the point of damage.
 Most with NASH are 40 – 60, and it is more common in women than men.
 NASH is one of the leading causes of cirrhosis in U.S. adults, and some 25% of adults with NASH may have cirrhosis.

 Rat body tissues used in the Antoniou study were obtained from a previous study led by Prof Gilles-Eric Séralini of the University of Caen, France.
-In Prof. Séralini’s original investigation, rats were for two years given drinking water containing an extremely low, environmentally relevant dose of a commercial Roundup formulation at 0.1ppb (parts per billion)/50ppt (parts per trillion) glyphosate.
-Daily intake of glyphosate from the Roundup was four (4) nanograms per kilogram of body weight per day, thousands of times less than levels regulators permit.
+In Prof. Séralini’s original investigation, rats were given drinking water containing an extremely low, environmentally relevant dose of a commercial Roundup formulation at 0.1ppb (parts per billion)/50ppt (parts per trillion) glyphosate for two years Daily intake of glyphosate from the Roundup was four (4) nanograms per kilogram of body weight per day, thousands of times less than levels regulators permit.

 Analysis of the organs and blood/urine biochemical levels in the original study by Prof Séralini suggested a higher incidence of liver and kidney damage in the animals given Roundup compared to controls given plain drinking water.